KidusTV/KidusTV/README.md

    </a>
 </p>

-**KidusTV/KidusTV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 - 🌱 I’m currently learning **Javascript**
 - 🐍 I've coded/I'm coding discord bots in **Python**
 - ✨ [Invite "Shake"](https://discord.com/api/oauth2/authorize?client_id=778938275397632021&scope=bot&applications.Commands)

 ### 👨‍💻 Programming languages